defuse-protocol/docs/integration/distribution-channels/README.md

 The fastest way to integrate NEAR Intents into your application is through the [1Click Swap API](1click-api.md).
 This REST API abstracts away the complexity of intent creation, solver coordination, and transaction execution, letting you focus on your user experience.

-What you get:

-- Simple REST endpoints for intent creation and management
-- Automatic solver discovery and competitive pricing
-- Built-in transaction handling and status tracking
-- Support for cross-chain intents

 Perfect for: Wallets, dApps, and exchanges wanting to offer intent-based transactions without building infrastructure from scratch.

 [Get started with 1Click API →](1click-api.md)